-New research from 5App and global learning and development experts, Hemsley Fraser, reveals what will be key concerns for L&D this year.
+New research from 5app and global learning and development experts, Hemsley Fraser, reveals what will be key concerns for L&D in 2022.

 The annual survey, which has just been released, demonstrates that learning teams have a lot to be proud about, having achieved much in the last two years and in very challenging circumstances.
 But, we live in a VUCA (volatile, uncertain, complex and ambiguous) world, so there is no scope for sitting still – L&D has to build on its recent successes, keep going with transformative change and prepare to meet new challenges.

 Here are some of the standout statistics from this year’s report:

 - 95% of respondents think building an agile learning culture is extremely or somewhat important